IIITM-Jay/filterListOcaml/README.md

-# filterListOcaml
+# Filter Operation on a list
-A filter operation on a list in OCaml with test case
+A filter operation on a list in OCaml with test cases